List of Euphoria characters: Nathaniel "Nate" Jacobs

 Nate is a high school athlete whose anger issues mask his sexual insecurities.
-Viewing his father's pornography collection at a young age left him traumatized.
+He was traumatized as a child after viewing his father's collection of pornography, which featured him having sex with male and transgender prostitutes.
 He has harbored an unspecified fixation on Jules.
 He has an on-off and toxic relationship with Maddy during season 1, and he starts a secret relationship with Cassie, which damages the girls' friendship, in season 2.

 Nate often has dangerous outbursts of anger and violence, of which Maddy is usually on the receiving end, such as when he chokes her in season 1 and threatens her with a gun in season 2.